basvandervlies/cf_surfsara_lib/README.md

 ###  sara\_services\_enabled method

 This is the prefered method for MPF and your own frameork.
-With this method you can contol which services are run and which file are included, eg: def.json
+With this method you can contol which services are run and which files are included, eg: def.json
 ```
 "vars": {
     "sara_services_enabled": [